twisteraudio/Scripts/README.md

 # Scripts
-Collection of scripts

-Welcome to my little space of scripts
+Welcome to my scripts repository.
+Thank you for visiting.
-We know you have choices when it comes to dumb scripting repos but we are glad you chose my repo of dumb scripts

-# [DISCLAIMER]
-Please run these scripts on machines you have expressed permission to deploy at your own risk.
-Additionally, none of these scripts should break anything, but  fair warning either way.
-Some scripts are OS specific (primarily .ps1 files) and some require admin/sudo privileges.
+[DISCLAIMER]Please only run these scripts on systems where you have explicit authorization.
+All scripts are provided as-is and should be used at your own risk.
+While none are intended to cause issues, caution is always recommended.
+Some scripts are operating system-specific (primarily PowerShell .ps1 files), and several require administrative or sudo privileges.

-# Contents
+Contents

-->.ps1 - Collection of Powershell scripts
+PowerShell Scripts (.ps1)

-  -Personal favorite: weather.ps1 (quick weather app that uses Microsoft TTS)
+A collection of PowerShell scripts.
+Personal favorite: weather.ps1 – A lightweight weather application that uses Microsoft Text-to-Speech (TTS).

-->.py - Collection of Python scripts

-  -Personal favorite: pacs.py (packet sniffer)

-More to come as I make more dumb things
+Python Scripts (.py)
+A collection of Python scripts.
+Personal favorite: pacs.py – A simple packet sniffer.

+Additional scripts will be added over time as new tools are developed.